 One of the small but always appreciated features is the remote control identically matches the control panel on the center speaker.
-This means if you have misplaced the remote or, the batteries are flat, you can still access all the CineHome’s features and controls.
+This means if you have misplaced the remote or, the batteries are flat, you can still access all CineHome’s features and controls.
 The panel is even laid out in a similar configuration.

 The remote is sleek and modern looking in black in silver.
 The entire system can be controlled via the remote control.

 The input button allows you to scroll through your inputs on the TV.
-The OK/SELECT button in the center selects to the desired input.
+The OK/SELECT button in the center selects the desired input.
 This is great if you have the TV on but, if the TV is off and you want to play music off your Bluetooth device, you have to switch the TV on, select the Bluetooth input and then switch the TV off again.
-A minor annoyance which shouldn’t ultimately take away from the listening experience.
+A minor annoyance that shouldn’t ultimately take away from the listening experience.

 Having all these settings appear on the TV makes it easy to see what’s going on rather than squinting at the front panel of a receiver or remembering which LED is supposed to be illuminated.
 The usual volume control and a mute feature are also accessible on the remote control.

 Supported Audio Formats include: HDMI 3D, ARC, 4K, DTS Digital Surround 5.1, Dolby Digital/Dolby Digital Plus, Dolby Pro Logic II

 The Enclave CineHome HD 5.1 is what’s called a true surround system which means the speakers are positioned in the physical surround-sound positions.
-This is opposed to a soundbar or other wireless speakers for TV which only deliver sound from the front using delays and processing to achieve a “surround effect”.
+This is opposed to a soundbar or other wireless speakers for TV which only delivers sound from the front using delays and processing to achieve a “surround effect”.
 This true surround sound system is perfect for listening to louder audio applications including movies and games.

 Supported formats include HDMI 3D, ARC, 4K, DTS Digital Surround 5.1, Dolby Digital/Dolby Digital Plus, Dolby Pro Logic II.